elastic/elasticsearch/build-tools-internal/src/main/resources/run.ssl/readme.md

 ## Node Certificates signed by the CA

-* private-certX.key: the private key of the certificate signed by the CA in PEM format.
-Can be use PEM files instead of PKCS#12.
-* public-certX.pem: the public key of the certificate signed by the CA in PEM format.
-Can be use PEM files instead of PKCS#12
 * private-certX.p12 : the public/private key of the certificate signed by the CA. Useful as the keystore.

 To create new certificates signed by CA: